kriszyp/promised-io/README.md

 receiving callbacks as actions are completed.
 Lazy arrays are utilized for progressive loading of files and HTTP responses.

+# Installation

+Promised-IO can be installed via npm:

+	npm install promised-io

 # promise

 The promise module provides the primary tools for creating new promises and interacting